Head Lice Removal And Prevention

-I am a mother of three girls and girls are more likely to catch lice than boys, but don’t let that tarnish your thoughts, boys can get lice too!
-It is just that girls have a better “home” if we must call it that for the lice to live and thrive in, where boys generally have shorter hair and are less likely to be a suitable home for lice.
+Girls have a better home, if we must call it that, for the lice to live and thrive in.
+Boys generally have shorter hair, and are less likely to be a suitable home for lice.

 Calling In Reinforcement